 Apple pie should have a golden-brown, tender, flaky crust, a filling with good structure and just the right amount of balanced sweetness.
-We tested, tasted and tweaked 13 variations before landing on the ultimate recipe for this Canadian classic.
+We tested, tasted and tweaked 13 variations before landing on the ultimate apple pie recipe.
 (As it turns out, “easy as pie” is a bit of a paradox.)

 What are our takeaways from this pursuit of perfection?
 Mastering our perfect apple pie recipe comes down to four essential factors:

 1. Flaky Crust